Second Serving

 If you would like to request information including financials, pitch deck, renderings, or additional project information, please REQUEST MORE INFORMATION.

-To explore our various partnership tiers and become a corporate partner, please email our Executive Director, Jake Camp.
+To explore partnership tiers and corporate partnerships, please email our Executive Director, Jake Camp.

 Project Space 411 is a 501c3 non-profit and all donations are tax deductible.
 Our EIN is 84-2683881 and our IRS confirmation letter can be downloaded from our website.
 To learn more about Project Space 411's mission, programs, and successes, visit www.projectspace411.org